Golang Enum

 - Improved Readability: Enums make your code more readable by replacing magic numbers or strings with meaningful names.

-- Error Prevention: Enums restrict the values a variable can take, reducing the chances of invalid values.
+- Type Safety: Enums restrict the values a variable can take, reducing the chances of invalid values.

 - Maintainability: Enums group related constants together, making the code easier to manage and understand.